-We understand how crucial it is that any such concerns, including those which do not meet the harm threshold, are s' right person, and recorded and dealt with appropriately.
-Ensuring they are dealt with effectively will also protect thos setting from potential false allegations or misunderstandings.
+We understand how crucial it is that any such concerns, including those which do not meet the harm threshold, are shared responsibly and with the right person, and recorded and dealt with appropriately.
+Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings.

-Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Chair LADO directly on 01782 235100.
+Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Chair of Governors should contact the LADO directly on 01782 235100.
 General guidance on whistle blowing can be found at this link.